pbrdmn/brd.mn/src/cv.md

 Took a Lead Full Stack Developer role in 2020 and formed a new team to create an Applicant Tracking System (ATS) to extend the feature set of the intelligent hiring product.
 Introduced agile methodologies to the product team and implement a shift-left approach to quality.

 Promoted to Engineering Manager in 2021, I trained a replacement lead developer for my team and began overseeing three product teams.
 I was involved in all aspects of hiring, mentoring, career development, and engineering process improvements.
 Lead the formation of a new team to tackle a significant strategic software re-architecture of a core business function.

-I began product development at [AirService](https://www.airservice.com) in 2016, working with a product focused team on a modern technology stack, continuous integration and deployment pipelines and lead the development and launch of a React Native mobile application to support an online ordering solution.
-During this time I also completed a Graduate Certificate of Mobile Application Development with [Charles Sturt University](https://www.csu.edu.au/).

-Between 2008 and 2016, I built CMS and e-commerce web applications at [Bicycling Australia](https://bicyclingaustralia.com.au/) and [Wisdom Advertising and Design](https://www.wisdom.com.au/).
-Working across different industries with a variety of different clients brought new perspectives, technical challenges, and great opportunities to work closely with clients, account managers, and designers to understand requirements, scope, and deliverables.

 ---